mieweb/docs/content/functions/medication-management-and-e-prescribing/electronic-prescribing-for-controlled-substances-epcs/identrust-certificate-registration-step-by-step.md

 ![](./identrust-certificate-registration-step-by-step.assets/5b7229ad05c916bcce395f084067a36c.png)

 2. <strong>Change the Passcode for the USB Token</strong> – Please note that this passcode reset process is intended for new, unused USB Tokens, or tokens where certificates have not already been installed.
 If you are using a USB Token that contains previous certificates, you will not see this prompt and can proceed to the next step.
-    a.
-Insert the USB Token into your computer.
+    * Insert the USB Token into your computer.
 You will see a message pop-up that says, "For security reasons, you must change the Token Passcode of your new token."
-    b.
-Click <strong>Ok</strong>.
+    * Click <strong>Ok</strong>.

 ![](./identrust-certificate-registration-step-by-step.assets/f1ade27a5d5de5ee1716868a16fd6d76.png)

 3. Retrieve the Current Token Passcode from the Activation Letter you received, and set the New Token Passcode.
-    c.  <strong>Current Token Passcode</strong>: (Refer to IdenTrust Letter)
+    * <strong>Current Token Passcode</strong>: (Refer to IdenTrust Letter)
-    d.  <strong>New Token Passcode</strong>: Enter a personal passcode that you WILL NOT forget.
+    * <strong>New Token Passcode</strong>: Enter a personal passcode that you WILL NOT forget.

 ![](./identrust-certificate-registration-step-by-step.assets/669b6e199338b55b40d64e5a9b29dddb.png)